Automated Chaos: A Brief Overview of Fuzzing

 ASAN works by instrumenting the target program during compilation to inject code that monitors its memory operations.

-ASAN works by mapping the entire memory address of the program to a data structure known as the shadow memory.
-When memory operations occur in the target program, the instrumented code reflects this in the shadow memory.
+ASAN works by mapping the entire memory address of the program to a data structure known as the shadow memory

 All memory checks are then performed on this shadow memory.